Understanding the Performance of Learning Precoding Policy with GNN and CNNs: Introduction

-Although these works theoretically analyzed the learning performance, they did not consider the structures of the weight matrices and the resulting inductive biases of the DNNs, and hence cannot explain why a DNN is more efficient for learning a policy than another.
-Moreover, these works did not find the key factors that affect the approximation error.
+Although these works theoretically analyzed the learning performance of wireless policies in terms of the estimation error bounds, they did not consider the structures of the weight matrices and the resulting inductive biases of the DNNs.
+Therefore, they cannot explain why a DNN is more efficient for learning a policy than another.
+Besides, CNNs that have been widely employed for learning wireless policies were not considered.
+Moreover, these works did not analyze the approximation error.
 Specifically, in \cite{shrestha2023optimal}, the approximation error was simply assumed to be bounded by an unknown constant, while in \cite{hu2020deep} and \cite{shen2022graph}, it was only mentioned that FNNs with sufficient width and depth can well approximate arbitrary functions.
-As a result, these works cannot explain why a learned policy does not perform well in some settings.
-Besides, CNNs that have been widely employed for learning wireless policies were not considered.
+As a consequence, these works cannot explain why a learned policy does not perform well in some settings.
+So far, no existing works of intelligent wireless communications have ever analyzed how the smoothness of a policy affects the learning performance.